lake simcoe whitefish 101

 In Lake Simcoe, a whitefish diet consists of a wide variety of aquatic organisms including rainbow smelt, shiners and smaller herring.
 In addition, tiny organisms like amphipods (scuds), mussels, snails, insect larvae and benthic invertebrates make up a good portion of their diet.
-Within the last 5 years, It can be said that one of the more recent and abundant food sources for the whitefish has been the invasive round goby.
-The round goby has proliferated throughout much of the lake and the whitefish are binging excessively on these abundant little fish.
+Within the last 5 years, It can be said that one of the more recent and abundant food sources is the invasive round goby.
+The round goby has proliferated much of the lake and whitefish are binging excessively on these abundant little fish.

 Whitefish are opportunistic feeders and eat a wide variety of organisms - these are the organisms that Simcoe Whitefish feed on.